 A custom sticker has up to five layers.
 Each of which you can modify to fit your needs.
 Starting from the top, they are:

-Ink: aka your printed design, is usually made from CMYK colours.
+- Ink: aka your printed design, is usually made from CMYK colors.

 Do you want to learn a little more about each layer?
 Then just keep reading.